GriffithUniLibrary/research-data-management/content/2- Starting your RDM plan.md

 ## Processing and analysing data

-In the context of you data management plan, document the processes, systems, workflows and tools used to porcess and analyse your research data.
+In the context of your data management plan, this section documents the processes, systems, workflows and tools used to process and analyse your research data.

 **How did you create your dataset?**
 - Was the data created via digitisation?